 Rudy’s shows in Kanab were a fabulous success and we got to meet many of his fans.

-Meanwhile, I’ll be finishing up my NA novel, A One-Way Cruise to Africa.
+Meanwhile, I’ll be finishing up my NA (New Adult) novel, A One-Way Cruise to Africa.
 It’s almost finished except for a few details and the cover.

 The author with one of her readers

 Note: My email in some places on the Internet and also on the backs of my books is outdated.
 Please write to me here: JanelleMHooper@comcast.net

 I grew up close to where the Indian reservations are and my writing is colored with my experiences growing up so close to Native American cultures.
 A lot of my books and short stories reflect this environment.
 I call them modern-day cowboy and Indian stories.
 Whether the book or story is Western or contemporary, it is character-driven.
 I don’t do terror, bombs, or vampires.
 Also, you’ll notice I’m not a formula writer; I write each story in the style that’s best for that particular story, so each one is different.
 If you haven’t guessed yet, I’m an I’m an indie writer!
 Most of my awards are listed at the bottom of this page.

 My books are character-driven, with no F-words, vampires, or zombies.
 I promise!
 That’s not to say they are totally-free of romance.
 I just left out the kind of sex that makes you cringe!
 Most are available in paperback (most easily found on Amazon) and all are available on Kindle.
 My A Three-Turtle Summer novel is suitable for adults only (it deals with divorce), but the others are suitable for all ages.

 I love to read; one of the perks of writing is that I can explore my interests in marine biology, anthropology, and archaeology and call it research.
 Then, I can weave bits of the science and history into my stories and call it work!
 I call the whole process my briar patch, and I think Uncle Remus would approve.